JW-1211/G03Final/README.md

 ---

-Thank you for coming, and we hope you enjoy our work! :)
+Thank you for stopping by, and we hope you enjoy our work! :)

 ---